 Thereafter, if menstruation does not occur within 3 days of the expected date, Parlodel therapy should be discontinued and a pregnancy test performed.

 Virtually all acromegalic patients receiving therapeutic benefit from Parlodel also have reductions in circulating levels of growth hormone.
 Therefore, periodic assessment of circulating levels of growth hormone will, in most cases, serve as a guide in determining the therapeutic potential of Parlodel.
 If, after a brief trial with Parlodel therapy, no significant reduction in growth hormone levels has taken place, careful assessment of the clinical features of the disease should be made, and if no change has occurred, dosage adjustment or discontinuation of therapy should be considered.

-The initial recommended dosage is ½ to one 2½ mg Parlodel SnapTabs tablet on retiring (with food) for 3 days.
-An additional ½ to 1 SnapTabs tablet should be added to the treatment regimen as tolerated every 3-7 days until the patient obtains optimal therapeutic benefit.
+The initial recommended dosage is one ½ to one 2½ mg Parlodel SnapTabs tablet on retiring (with food) for 3 days.
+An additional one ½ to 1 SnapTabs tablet should be added to the treatment regimen as tolerated every 3 to 7 days until the patient obtains optimal therapeutic benefit.
 Patients should be reevaluated monthly and the dosage adjusted based on reductions of growth hormone or clinical response.
 The usual optimal therapeutic dosage range of Parlodel varies from 20-30 mg/day in most patients.
 The maximal dosage should not exceed 100 mg/day.